Setting up database credentials in AWS Secrets Manager for RDS Proxy

 your_secret_name

-The output should include a line displaying a JSON-encoded value like the following.
+The output contains a line with a JSON-encoded value similar to the following:

 your_username